Kizzy Crawford

-Kizzy Meriel Crawford (born 1996), known as Kizzy, is a Welsh singer songwriter from Merthyr Tydfil with Bajan heritage who sings in both English and Welsh, using traditional and modern sources.
+Kezia Lily Rose "Kizzy" Crawford-Southgate, sometimes shortened to Kizzy, is a Welsh singer songwriter of Bajan heritage who sings in both English and Welsh, using traditional and modern sources.
 She began writing songs at the age of thirteen.

 Background

-Kizzy was born in Oxford but when her parents divorced in 1999, moved with her mother, sister and grandparents to Aberaeron and later Llandeilo before settling in Merthyr Tydfil, Her mother is from the south east of England but she spent her childhood holidays with her grandparents in Disserth, Powys and always wanted to raise her children in Wales.
+Kizzy was born in Oxford, but when her parents divorced in 1999, moved with her mother, sister and grandparents to Aberaeron and later Llandeilo before settling in Merthyr Tydfil.
+Her mother is from the south-east of England but she spent her childhood holidays with her grandparents in Disserth, Powys and always wanted to raise her children in Wales.

-Her father's family hails from Barbados.
+Her father's family is from Barbados.

 She was educated in Welsh from the age of four and is the eldest of five children.
 She has a sister, Eädyth, who is also a singer.

-In a 2013 press interview she explained:

 At the age of 26 she was diagnosed with autism.